 Our business is increasingly reliant on information technology.
 Information technology systems are used across our supply chain and retail operations, from design to distribution and sales, and are used as a method of communication among employees, with our subsidiaries and offices overseas and with our customers, vendors and retail stores.
 We rely on our information systems to allocate resources, pay vendors, collect from customers, process transactions, manage product data, develop demand and supply plans, forecast and report operating results, and meet regulatory requirements.
-We are also dependent on information technology, including the internet, for our DTC businesses, including our e-commerce operations and retail business credit card transaction authorization.
-As a result, any disruption to these systems, including the loss or corruption of data and information, could have a material adverse effect on our ability to operate our business and our financial condition, results of operations or cash flows.
+In addition, as a result of our information technology initiatives, we are relying more heavily on third-party, cloud-based solution vendors for key elements of our technology infrastructure, which systems, as any, are vulnerable to damage or interruption and are out of our direct control.
+As a result, any disruption to these systems, including the loss or corruption of data and information, could have a material adverse effect on our ability to operate our ability to operate our business and our financial condition, results of operations or cash flows.

 Our legacy product development, retail and other systems, on which we continue to manage a substantial portion of our business activities, are highly customized.
 As a result, the availability of internal and external resources with the expertise to maintain these systems is limited.
-Our legacy systems may not support desired functionality for our operations and may inhibit our ability to operate efficiently, which could have an adverse effect on our financial condition, results of operations or cash flows.
-As we continue to transition from our legacy systems and implement new systems, certain functionality and information from our legacy systems, including that of third party systems that interface with our legacy systems, may not be fully compatible with the new systems.
-As a result, temporary processes or solutions may be required, including manual operations, which could significantly increase the risk of loss or corruption of data and information used by the business or result in business disruptions, which could have a material adverse effect on our financial condition, results of operations, which could have a
+Our legacy systems, including aged systems in our LAAP business, may not support desired functionality for our operations and may inhibit our ability to operate efficiently, which could have an adverse effect on our financial condition, results of operations or cash flows.
+As we continue to transition from our legacy systems, may not be fully compatible with the new systems, which could have a material adverse effect on our financial condition, results of operations or cash flows.